Dpdl-io/DpdlEngine/README.md

 ## 'DpdlEngine lite' release limitations/restrictions

-The 'DpdlEngine lite' release software package is available for Free and has the following limitations/restrictions:
+The 'DpdlEngine lite' release software package is available for Free to try and has the following limitations/restrictions:

 * At startup, the DpdlEngine requires the execution of a validation script.
-The script simply accesses a html website at www.dpdl.io for validation (NO data is collected or stored, it's a simple get html).
+The script simply accesses a html website at https://www.dpdl.io for validation (NO data is collected or stored, it's a simple get html).

 The validation script can be inspected here:
 [./DpdlLibs/DemoDpdl_validator/validateDpdlDemo.h](https://github.com/Dpdl-io/DpdlEngine/blob/main/DpdlLibs/DemoDpdl_validator/validateDpdlDemo.h)